 Cross connection devices are used on some properties to ensure water doesn’t backflow into Penticton’s drinking water supply.
 Here is some information about how cross connection occurs, how to control it and guidance on the selection and installation of backflow preventers.

-In water supply systems, water is normally maintained at a significant pressure to enable water to flow from the tap, shower, etc. When pressure falls or is reduced, as may happen if a water main bursts or there is unexpectedly high demand on the water system, the reduced pressure in the pipe may allow contaminated water from the ground, from storage or from other sources to be drawn up into the system.
+In water supply systems, water is normally maintained at a significant pressure to enable water to flow from the tap, shower, etc. When pressure falls or is reduced, which may happen if a water main bursts or there is unexpectedly high demand on the water system, the pipe may allow contaminated water from the ground, from storage or from other sources to be drawn up into the system.

 Points at which a potable (drinking water) system connects with a non-potable water system are called cross connections.

 There are two types of backflow: back-pressure and back-siphonage.

 Back-pressure occurs when the pressure in a private water system is greater than the pressure in the City's water supply system.
 To reduce the risk of contamination, a backflow preventer must be fitted.
 It’s also important when potentially toxic chemicals are used.

 Back-siphonage is the reversal of normal flow.
 This is caused by a reduction in the pressure in the local water supply system which can be caused by nearby fire-fighting or water main break.
 Back-siphonage can cause contaminated water to be pulled into the water supply system.

 Air gap: The least expensive and most effective way to provide backflow prevention is to provide an air gap.
 A simple example is the space between a wall mounted faucet and the sink rim (this space is the air gap).
 Water can easily flow from the faucet into the sink, but there is no way that water can flow from the sink into the faucet without modifying the system.
 This arrangement will prevent any contaminants in the sink from flowing into the potable water system by siphonage.